microsoft/planetary-computer-tasks/docs/user_guide/workflows.md

 ### task

-The `task` property of a task configuration is what determines the code that will be executed when running the task.
+The `task` property of a task definition is what determines the code that will be executed when running the task.
 It is a "task path" that points to a instance of a subclass of [](../reference/generated/pctasks.task.task.Task), or do a callable (e.g. a function) that returns a Task instance.